ENES-246DigitalElectronics/ENES247/README.md

 This lab is patterned after the [Xilinx Vivado HDL Design Course](https://www.xilinx.com/support/university/vivado/vivado-teaching-material/hdl-design.html).

+## Documents to Become Familiar With

+Xilinx Configuration Logic Block CLB ug574
+Vivado 7Series FPGA Libraries of Primitives found in the CLB ug953 Verilog and System Verilog commands that Vivado will Synthesize ug901

 ## Tools

 ​	Verilog (a programming language, very messy, lots of misleading internet references)